stshryu/abode_PoC/readme.md

 Decoupling data from MongoDB commits using messaging queues would allow for greater resiliency in the code.
 We can re-attempt failed jobs or even have a notification service setup that sends an email or SMS notification if a job fails.
 There's a small demo in this project about the queues (decoupling toggling the notified flag in MongoDB) but more logic could be added to not only listen for failed jobs but also to completely decouple the commits to the DB from our services.

+Also, after submitting I realized that my `server/src/event/event.notify.ts` file is importing the `event.respository.ts` which is the incorrect pattern to utilize.
+Implementing to an interface suggests we should instead import `event.service.ts` in our `event.notify.ts` file in order to de-couple the services from the repository.
+For example, if we decide to add a PostgreSQL repository, and implement it and use that full time, the `event.service.ts` is incorrectly calling the old `event.repository.ts`.
+If we called the service instead we would not have this problem.

 ## Migrating to the Cloud

 Decoupling all the moving parts in our nest server could add the benefit of potentially easing a transition to the cloud.
 Using AWS as an example, we can use SNS and SQS to manage our workers and split up the event creation process and event store process into separate workers.
 Using DBMS and other AWS tools would help move everything to a non-managed serverless solution (like DocumentDB) that will help costs for running as well as horizontal and vertical scaling.